maroda/sounding.com/content/blog/2025/11-05-flowforincidents/index.md

 A spectacular quality of this book is how focussed it is on the problem at hand.
 Side trips to Cognitive Psychology and Resilience in Software are understandably absent.
 So I want to help supplement and fill that question for people who finish the book and have the same question about how this team structure handles Incidents in Software.

 **Architecture for Flow** does not ignore incidents.
 The penultimate chapter calls on us to lean into building a "Learning organization with continuous shared learning & experimentation".
-This is the best way to describe what we want during and after incidents.
 Several things feed into this concept: the Wardley doctrinal principals, Enabling teams, good collaboration with domain experts for design, inter-team collaboration, "Safety II" thinking, Generative culture, and (my favorite) Community of Practice.
+The ingredients of a healthy stance on Incident Management is the same picture.

-{{< figure align="right" src="oncall-wm.png" href="oncall-wm.png" target="_new" nozoom=true alt="Wardley Map of an Incident Management system on a Platform Team" >}}
+{{< figure align="right" src="oncall-wm.png" href="oncall-wm.png" target="_blank" nozoom=true alt="Wardley Map of an Incident Management system on a Platform Team" >}}

 ## Flow for Reliability